Meet Gentle Gray Whales Up Close and Explore the Marine & Desert Ecosystems of Baja

-Some departures travel in reverse, from La Paz to San Carlos, making all the same stops.
+Note: Some departures travel in reverse, from La Paz to San Carlos, with the same stops included.

 Day 2–4: Bahia Magdalena

-In kayaks and Zodiacs we’ll explore the canals of the mangrove swamps.
-Bird watching here can be excellent — magnificent frigate birds, pelicans, cormorants, terns and great blue herons, are among the species we might see.
+Via kayak and Zodiac, we’ll also explore the mangrove swamp canals around the bay.
+Bird watching here can be excellent—magnificent frigatebirds, pelicans, cormorants, terns and great blue herons are among the species we might see.

 Day 5: Los Cabos and Gorda Banks